-The Group's industrial assets, as well as marketing and logistics activities, are subject to a range of health and safety, environment and communities ("HSEC") laws and regulations.
-For its operations (industrial assets and marketing/logistics), the Group has HSEC policies and management programmes in place to manage and ensure compliance, as well as to track and improve overall performance with the applicable local and international HSEC laws and regulations.
+The Group's industrial assets, as well as marketing and logistics activities, are subject to a range of health and safety, environment and community and human rights ("HSEC") laws and regulations.
+For its operations, the Group has HSEC policies and management programmes in place to manage and ensure compliance, as well as to track and improve overall performance with the applicable local and international HSEC laws and regulations.
 These measures are also used to identify deficiencies by providing appropriate information and specialist advice to determine appropriate corrective actions.

 The Group's HSEC policies and management systems are embedded into the Group's sustainability framework.
 The Group's sustainability principles, guidance and policies are integrated throughout the business and give guidance on the standards the Group expects.
-Pursuant to this framework, the Group has published a Group Code of Conduct and Values (the "Code of Conduct"), providing a consistent set of principles that govern the actions, attitudes and decisions of Group employees and emphasising the Group's values of entrepreneurialism, simplicity, safety, responsibility and openness.
+Pursuant to this framework, the Group has published a Group Code of Conduct and Values (the "Code of Conduct"), providing a consistent set of principles that govern the actions, attitudes and decisions of Group employees and emphasising the Group's values of safety, integrity, responsibility, openness, simplicity and entrepreneurialism.
 The Group also has an assurance plan, which is reviewed and approved annually by the Board, focusing on risks that have been identified via the Group's catastrophic hazard management process.
 Assurance involves assessments carried out by subject matter experts against international best practices, with corrective action taken when appropriate and regular progress reports made to the Board.